viditjain2508/backend/README.md

 There are three tables in the database - user, batchChange, payments. 'user' stores user details, 'batchChange' stores batch change requests by users, and 'payments' stores the payment status of users.

-# Yogaflex Application Readme

-Welcome to the Yogaflex application!
-This readme provides a guide on setting up the frontend and backend repositories to get the application up and running.

 ## Getting Started